 I presume sasha would see some merit in this analysis.
-To his credit, he admits that, "as anarchists, we can work with [reformists] towards intermediate aims, while always remaining clear as to how such aims tally with our ultimate goals."
-This is the traditional anarchist line, and I basically agree with it.
-Indeed, it implies that
+To his credit, he admits that, "as anarchists, we can work with chist morality is counterproductive while an anarchist ethics is vital to our work.

 On this general distinction, he and I largely agree.
 Our differences emerge as sasha scathingly accuses me of the "Clintonification of anarchism - Clinton made the Democratic Party so bland and middle of the road that even some Republicans could applaud or join it and Dixon proposes doing the same for anarchism." sasha finds his evidence in my "abstract" conception of social change and, by implication, the "single issue" and "reformist" struggles that it encompasses. "[F]ollowing Dixon's logic," he laments, "one would have to conclude that anarchism should have almost no meaning at all."
 Formidable words, but they obscure more than they reveal.